The best Samsung Galaxy deals this month

 Samsung Galaxy S7

-Samsung’s previous flagship was the Galaxy S7 - an impressive phone that’s still worth owning.
+Before the S8, Samsung’s big boy was the Galaxy S7.
 The screen is flat and a little smaller at 5.1 inches, and it’s got the classic lozenge-shaped home button.
-Specs include a QHD display, an Exynos 8890 chipset, 12MP camera, and either 32GB or 64GB of storage.
+Specs include a QHD display, an Exynos 8890 Octa chipset, 12MP camera, and either 32GB or 64GB of storage.

 Samsung Galaxy S7 Edge

-As per usual, the Galaxy S6 came out alongside a curvy-screened S6 Edge - for that funky look and extra screen real estate.
-It’s the only one of the series available in a shiny ‘green emerald’ colour too, and came with a slightly larger battery to power it all.
+As per usual, the Galaxy S7 came out alongside a curvy-screened S7 Edge - for that funky look and extra screen real estate.
+It’s got the option of 128GB of internal storage too, and comes with a slightly larger battery to power it all.